f5devcentral/application-study-tool/pages/getting_started.md

 This will write 2 new files in the services/otel_collector directory:

 * `receivers.yaml` - The final list of scraper configs and their settings.
-* `pipelines.yaml` - The final pipeline configs that map receievers to output destinations (prometheus).
+* `pipelines.yaml` - The final pipeline configs that map receivers to output destinations (prometheus).

 ### Configure CA File